-At the Center of Reproductive Medicine, we are committed to offering the most advanced fertility preservation options for both men and women.
+At the Center of Reproductive Medicine in Houston, Texas, we are committed to offering the most advanced fertility preservation options for both men and women.
 The choice to preserve your fertility may result from a personal decision to delay pregnancy or perhaps you have been referred to us by your oncologist following a cancer diagnosis.

 The Egg Freezing Process